-- Attract a prospective resident's attention. - Clearly identify the apartment community or amenity. - Direct prospective residents to the leasing center or other building (or facility) on the property.
+- Attract a prospective resident's attention (consider fonts and colors for clarity). - Clearly identify the apartment community or amenity. - Direct prospective residents to the leasing center or other building (or facility) on the property.

 Your community will have several types of signs: